davidbmaier/dbm/README.md

 ## TODO

+- identify works with missing files and fix them/remove them from the database
 - extend works search to cover artist names
-- identify works with missing files and fix them/remove them from the database
 - improve styling for work pages
+- improve styling for work tiles (better hover states with some small animations for the image)
 - add reset button to search input
 - smooth loading of images
 - add footer
+- clean up database entries (see script TODO comments)
+- add backend sorting support for works and artists
+- add more filters for works and artists
 - make header sticky
 - logout button
-- add backend sorting support for works and artists
-- add more filters for works and artists
 - add health check on login page to immediately redirect to /works if already logged in